ImNotAfred/imnotafred.github.io/pages/about.md

 <p>
 My name is Kuba and I am an indie game developer from Poznań, Poland.
 Currently, I work on my own couch game.
-If you are interested in working together, feel free to mail me!
+If you are interested in working together, feel free to mail me.
 I have tons of great ideas.
 </p>

 <h3>My skills:</h3>